 Leo ran across the rooftops looking for the girl.
 Unfortunately, his efforts came up empty, much to his irritation.

 Thinking she had adopted her mutated forms diet, Donnie scoured dumpsters and trash cans, thinking she would be dining on flies and insects hovering over the garbage.
+Sadly, the flies were all he found.

 Mikey, meanwhile was checking alleys and any other places he could think of where mutants could hide.
 Which mostly consisted of back alleys behind pizza places.
 He may or may not have been able to sneak away a few slices.